 Disabling Right Click

-If you go to many websites, you will find that on the images, you have the option to click the mouse right and access a menu.
+If you visit websites, you will find that on the images, you have the option to click the mouse right and access a menu.
 That menu then gives you the option to save a copy of the image to your computer.
 You will then be able to use that image without the site owner knowing.
 One way around this is to add something to the code of your site to disable right-clicking.
-It can be hugely effective at stopping the casual person from just copying one of your images.
-If you suspect that someone has done this to your site, then the you can work with companies that offer digital forensics in Los Angeles and other states across the United States, and may be in other corners of the world.
+It can be hugely effective at stopping a casual person from just copying one of your images.
+If you suspect that someone has done this to your site, then the you can work with companies that offer digital forensics.
 They can then examine the suspect’s computer to find evidence.

 These simple and effective ways of protecting your work will mean that you can get recognition and reward for your hard work and talent.
 They can also offer some form of evidence if your images are taken without permission.

 Feel free to ask questions, send feedback and even point out mistakes.
 Great conversations start with just a single word.
 How to write better comments?